mschuchard/jenkins-devops-libs/docs/Packer.md

 ```

 ### packer.pluginsInstall()
 Uses Packer to install the most recent compatible Packer plugin matching the version constraint.
-When the version parameter is omitted, then the most recent version will be installed. `packer.init()` with a config file is recommended instead of this method.
+When the version parameter is omitted, then the most recent version will be installed. `packer.init()` with a config file is generally recommended instead of this method.

 ```groovy
 packer.pluginsInstall(